Secure DevOps

 Build phase

-Once a developer has finished coding a feature he/she creates a pull request in our repository.
+Once a developer has finished coding a feature he/she must create a pull request.

 Peer Reviews

-All pull requests require peer review from at least one team member from the Altinn DevOps team.
+All pull requests require peer review from at least one other team member.

 See active pull requests.